-Serve Mussels Marinara when the weather just starts to turn chilly.
+Serve Easy Mussels Marinara when the weather just starts to turn chilly.
 It’s sort of like eating a hearty soup with just the right warmth for a fall meal, but it won’t weigh you down.
 I love sopping up the warm garlic-studded broth with garlic bread – vampires beware!

-A great source of protein, and low in fat and calories, mussels are relatively inexpensive to buy and are a snap to prepare, as with this recipe for Mussels Marinara.
+A great source of protein, and low in fat and calories, mussels are relatively inexpensive to buy and are a snap to prepare, as with this recipe for Easy Mussels Marinara.

-Easy Mussels Marinara Recipe
+Recipe for Easy Mussels Marinara

 - 1-1/2 pound mussels, scrubbed and beards removed